WorldView-4: Launch

-WorldView-4 was launched on 11 November 2016 at 18:30:33 UTC from Vandenberg Air Force Base Space Launch Complex 3E aboard an Atlas V launch vehicle.
-The launch vehicle launched in the 401 configuration with serial number AV-062, and was provided and administered by United Launch Alliance.
+WorldView-4 was launched on 11 November 2016 at 18:30:33 UTC from Vandenberg Air Force Base's Space Launch Complex 3E aboard an Atlas V launch vehicle.
+The launch vehicle was in the 401 configuration with serial number AV-062, and was provided and administered by United Launch Alliance.
 This was the same launch vehicle that had been scheduled to launch the InSight Mars lander, which was delayed until 2018.
 The launch vehicle had been erected at the Vandenberg launch pad on 16 December 2015 for the InSight mission; after the WorldView-4 mission took the place of InSight, the launch vehicle was allowed to remain vertical at the pad protected by its mobile service tower.
 The WorldView-4 payload was fixed atop the rocket during the second week of September 2016.

 Originally scheduled for launch on 29 June 2016, the flight was rescheduled to 15 September 2016 and then to 16 September 2016.
 During countdown on 16 September 2016, the launch was scrubbed due to a liquid hydrogen leak in the ground support equipment resulting in an ice ball forming on an umbilical cable.
 The launch was rescheduled for 18 September 2016 to allow for the replacement of a fill-and-drain valve, determined to be the cause of the leak.